We’ve all experienced some rather crazy moments of coincidence before in our lives.

 The day after eating at the restaurant, King Umberto learned that the restaurateur had been killed in an unexplained shooting.

-Austro-Hungarian Archduke Franz Ferdinand’s assassination on June the 28th, 1914, is often considered as the spark that ignited the flames of the First World War.
+Austro-Hungarian Archduke Franz Ferdinand’s assassination on June 28, 1914, is often considered as the spark that ignited the flames of the First World War.

 Boom.
 World War I.